KiraResari/ceal-chronicler-f/Protocol.md

   * It still took a while, but the permanent attributes work now
     * They are great for tracking things that don't change, such as species
     * And since I just realized I was mostly using them with labels in the value, I figure I can make it so that the labels are separate
+      * I now did that
+    * However, now I seem to have a weird bug when moving attributes up and down

 # TODO